 Click on the icon to read the standards

-The first public outing of the modules will be at the Group's Open Day on 25th June 2022 at The Green, Steventon, Abingdon, Oxfordshire, OX13 6RR
+The first public outing of the modules was at the Group's Open Day on 25th June 2022 at Steventon Village Hall, Oxfordshire.
+Since then we have attended several exhibitions with a number of different configurations of modules.

 The specification was refined somewhat as construction progressed, as unanticipated problems emerged: for example, how to join modules across metal edging on folding tables, and how to overcome age-related sagging on many tables encountered in village halls (not ignoring, of course, the age-related sagging we all suffer from).

-We agreed to operate each module from the back and, although never a requirement, some of us added backscenes.
+We agreed to operate each module from the back and, some of us added backscenes.
 One ‘rule’ was that there should be no separation as the mainline meandered from board to board.
-Endboards can complete the story of single modules but introduce separation, and we want viewers to see along the whole layout, bringing the modules together rather than separating them.
+Endboards can complete the story of single modules but introduce separation, instead we want viewers to see along the whole layout, bringing the modules together rather than separating them so we don't have scenic endboards.
 We also anticipate different open days will necessitate different module permutations, possibly arranged in a single line, or in an L-shape or a U-shape.
+So we have corner modules and train turntables for each end of the run

 Still, custom has it that every 009 creation inhabits its own microcosm.
 So it is with ours, where not surprisingly some modules are designed to have a life beyond open days and exhibitions.
 The result, we hope, is diversity within an overall semi-unified structure.
 Keith Hicks’ Burdrop Basin, for example, comprises two 900mm x 400mm boards, enabling it to serve as a stand-alone layout as well as part of the Oxfordshire whole.
 The basin is a rundown industrial site where narrow gauge tracks meet a canal.
 In the world of the basin, some effort has been expended to replace dilapidated structures, although economic constraints mean progress has been slow.
 The buildings all exist somewhere in Britain and are scratch built, most with internal lighting run through dimmers.
 Points use wire-in-tube, and a swing bridge across the canal currently awaits electrification to control its opening.
 ‘Home’ locos are RC, although the mainline has electrical connections to neighbouring modules.